 What happens when I die?

-When a tenant dies the surviving spouse may continue to occupy the home under exactly the same terms and conditions.
-When a property is vacated through death or removal, it will usually be offered to other applicants on the list or put on the market for sale, with the proceedings used for the purchase of other properties.
+When a tenant dies the surviving spouse (if applicable) may continue to occupy the home under exactly the same terms and conditions.
+However, if they remarry their new spouse will not be granted tenancy rights which means that when the original tenant(s) have died the property will need to be vacated.
+When a property is vacated through death or through giving up the tenancy, it will usually be offered to other applicants on the list or put on the market for sale, with the proceedings used for the purchase of other properties.

 What costs have to be met in retirement?